ardanlabs/gotraining/10-standard_library/03-writers_readers/documentation/interfaces.md

 * The number of bytes reported as written can be less then the length of the byte slice but never more.

-* The byte slice must never be modify in any way.
+* The byte slice must never be modified in any way.

 ### Reader